viktorsynek/viktorsynek/README.md

 - 📌 I’m currently studying **Computer Science** at Széchenyi István University.

 - 🐍 I did a **10 Days - 10 Projects challenge in Python**.
-You can check them out in my respositories
+You can check them out in my respositories.

-- 💻 Working on full-stack projects.
+- 💻 Working on Full-Stack projects using MERN Stack & TypeScript.

 - 📩 viktor.synek03@gmail.com